Which city is cheaper, Nashville or Chattanooga?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to Chattanooga as well as Nashville.
+Many visitors come to Chattanooga in the summer for the hiking and the family-friendly experiences.
 Also, most visitors come to Nashville for the city activities, the music scene, and the family-friendly experiences during these months.

 In the summer, Chattanooga is around the same temperature as Nashville.
-Typically, the summer temperatures in Chattanooga in July are around 81°F (27°C), and Nashville is about 81°F (27°C).
+Typically, the summer temperatures in Chattanooga in July average around 81°F (27°C), and Nashville averages at about 81°F (27°C).

 The sun comes out a lot this time of the year in Nashville.
 People are often attracted to the plentiful sunshine in Chattanooga this time of the year.
 In the summer, Chattanooga often gets around the same amount of sunshine as Nashville.
 Chattanooga gets 265 hours of sunny skies this time of year, while Nashville receives 276 hours of full sun.